AndrewWang996/GlassRecognition/README.md

-# Face Detection and Recognition on Google Glass #
+# Coke Detection on Google Glass #
-This application enable user to detect faces (real-time) and create their own database for face recognition.
+This application enable user to detect coke bottles.
 It uses OpenCV for Android and JavaCV.

 ## Setup ##
 (copied from *https://github.com/space150/google-glass-playground/tree/master/OpenCVFaceDetection*)